-The Senior Library Advisory Council of the Arlington Public Library began in 2012 to focus on library services to seniors in our community.
-The Senior Council brings a wealth of life experience and a spirit of volunteerism to help create better library services and programs for the senior community in Arlington.
-Library staff working with senior programs includes Melissa Jeffrey, David Jackson, and Miranda Want.
+The Senior Library Network of the Arlington Public Library began in 2012 to focus on library services to seniors in our community.
+The Senior Network brings a wealth of life experience and a spirit of volunteerism to help create better library services and programs for the senior community in Arlington.
+Library staff working with senior programs includes Lee Shqeir and Melissa Jeffrey.

 Projects have included: